-The Cisco Telecaster 7800 VOIP phone was the first major customer facing product to be shipped by Cisco.
+The Cisco Telecaster 7960 VOIP (voice over internet protocol) phone was the first major customer facing product to be shipped by Cisco.
 Prior to release, most who interacted with the company’s products were IT professionals working on server racks.
 The Telecaster series brought Cisco “out of the closet” and onto users desks, thereby building consumer awareness of Cisco’s offerings.

 Empowering New Communication

 As one of the first generation of VOIP phones, the Cisco 7960 was an unrivaled success.
 The VOIP phone series proved to be reliable, ergonomic and intuitive to use.
 The design was also scaleable to support future features and applications.
 By far one of the company’s most successful launches, the iconic Cisco 7960 series proved to have stage presence as well.
 It proved to be favored by Hollywood and was featured on shows like “24” and in films including “The Bourne Supremacy”, “Transformers” and “Iron Man”.